- 2023 – 2024 Awardees

-Orbis Cascade Alliance promotes professional development and engagement in support of our strategic initiatives and was pleased to announce the creation of the John F. Helmer professional development award program in 2017.
+The Orbis Cascade Alliance promotes professional development and engagement in support of our strategic initiatives, and announced the creation of the John F. Helmer professional development award program in 2017.
 The current award program supports the efforts to promote collaboration and learning across the Orbis Cascade Alliance.

-For example, funding could support a workshop, a one-day symposium, a collaborative learning program associated with the Alliance team structure, or a guest speaker/trainer.
-Alliance Teams and individuals are encouraged to submit applications.
+For example, funding could support a workshop, a one-day symposium, a collaborative learning program, or a guest speaker/trainer.
+Alliance working groups and individual member staff are encouraged to submit applications.

 - To cultivate a strong professional cohort that perpetuates the spirit and practice of collaboration.